5.4 Major Publications in the Magazine Industry

 AARP The Magazine and AARP Bulletin

-AARP also publishes AARP Bulletin, a monthly news publication “that reaches influential consumers and policymakers (AARP).”
+AARP also publishes AARP Bulletin, a monthly news publication that reaches influential consumers and policymakers (AARP).”
 Rather than presenting lifestyle stories, this publication focuses on news stories of interest to its target audience.

 Reader’s Digest

 Reader’s Digest boasts the third-highest circulation among U.S. magazines.
-First published in 1922 as a “digest of condensed articles of topical interest and entertainment value taken from other periodicals (Encyclopaedia Britannica),” a husband and wife team who believed the magazine would sell (despite numerous rejections from magazine publishers) first produced this famous pocket-sized journal on a low budget (Encyclopaedia Britannica).
+First published in 1922 as a “digest of condensed articles of topical interest and entertainment value taken from other periodicals (Encyclopedia Britannica),” a husband and wife team who believed the magazine would sell (despite numerous rejections from magazine publishers) first produced this famous pocket-sized journal on a low budget (Encyclopedia Britannica).
 They were right.
 Reader’s Digest became an almost immediate success and now regularly outsells competitors.
 The monthly magazine has subscribers around the globe and seeks to “create products that inform, enrich, entertain and inspire people of all ages and cultures around the world (Reader’s Digest).”

 News Magazines